La Liga play-offs: 1959–1968

 In 1958 the RFEF re-adopted the promotion/relegation play-offs system between teams from La Liga and Segunda División.
 Teams qualified in positions 13 and 14 of La Liga would face against the 3rd and 4th qualified in Segunda División.
 The two winners achieved the spot for the top tier's next season.

 1987–1999

 In 1987 the LFP, with the expansion of La Liga to 20 teams, re-adopted the promotion/relegation play-offs between teams from La Liga and Segunda División.
-This time, the 17th and 18th qualified teams in La Liga would face the 3rd and 4th position teams of Segunda División, excluding reserve teams.
+This time, the 17th and 18th qualified teams in La Liga would face the 3rd and 4th position teams of Segunda División, excluding reserve teams, with the team from the higher division usually hosts the second leg.
 The two winners of the double-legged play-offs would get a place in the next La Liga season.
 This format worked until 1999, when the LFP removed it and determined that three teams will directly promote or relegate.

 In 1997, for reducing the number of teams in La Liga from 22 to 20, there was only one play-off game between the 18th qualified in La Liga and the third one of Segunda.

 In gold, teams from La Liga and in silver, teams from Segunda División.